NITEL (Nigerian company): NITEL

 In 2002, MTEL which had acquired the assets of MTS, obtained a GSM license.

 Beginning in 2001, the company went through a period of botched sales and divestment, the first was the proposed sale of 51% stake to a group of investors under the trading name of Investors International London limited, the sale was cancelled after the investors failed to make the final bid price.
 Subsequently, the government stopped capital investment in the firm and approved a management turnaround contract with a firm called Pentascope in 2003.
 The contract was cancelled in 2005 after it became clear Pentascope did not have the adequate resources to run NITEL.
 Another failed divestment to Orascom in 2005 followed before the firm was sold to a subsidiary of Transcorp in 2007, but that sale was revoked in 2009.
 In 2014, the firm was sold to NATCOM, a group of investors led by Tunde Ayeni.

+nTel

+On 8 April 2016, NATCOM (trademarked as nTel), began operation in Lagos and Abuja, offering the fourth-generation Long Term Evolution (4G LTE) network service.
+On 1 December 2016, Ntel began operation in Port Harcourt.
+Before the official launch of nTel, Kamar Abass joinned the company as board memeber of NatCom in 2015, and was appointed CEO of nTel, till 2017.

+Abhulime Ehiagwina took over as acting CEO and managing director in 2017.
+In 2018, Ernest Akinola, took over as CEO, till 2023.

+On 18 June 2024, Adrian Wood was appointed CEO upon his return to Nigeria.
+On 27 October 2025, Soji Maurice-Diya, tookover and was appointed managing director and chief executive officer of nTel.
+Soji shares plans for the first quarter of 2026, to re-enter the nation’s telecoms market.